repshak/BeeQueue/BeeHive/README.md

 =======

 Idea to create simple scheduler, that manage cluster of machines.
 Database will be used to coordinate between machines.
-(I now it is SPOF.
+(I know it is SPOF.
 It seems like simpliest way iron out web interface for now).
 In future we will make coordination plugable and use something like [zookeeper](http://zookeeper.apache.org/) or [doozerd](https://github.com/ha/doozerd).

 Current Status